George Floyd protests in South Carolina: Columbia

 On May 30, 2020, protesters marched from the South Carolina Statehouse to the city of Columbia police station.
 Several businesses and restaurants in the nearby business district were vandalized.
 Mayor Stephen K. Benjamin announced a mandatory 6 p.m. curfew for the city.
 Four police officers were injured, one critically.
 Later that night shots were fired at police, and the shooters were arrested.
 The officers did not return fire.

 Florence

 On June 10, around fifty doctors and nurses held a moment of silence for eight minutes and forty-six seconds outside the MUSC Health Florence Medical Center to honor George Floyd.

 Fort Mill

-On June 4, over 1,000 protestors peacefully marched down S.C.
+On June 4, over 1,000 protesters peacefully marched down S.C.
 160 to protest George Floyd's murder and support Black Lives Matter.

 Greenville

 On May 30, two protests were held at Peace Center and Falls Park.
 Not affiliated with Black Lives Matter, the first event was attended by Mayor Knox White.
 About 300 people marched at the second protest, some arrests were made.